How to Craft a Personal Development Plan That Inspires Meaningful Resultsby Scott Jeffrey

 From my experience, the most neglected step in the process of creating a Personal Development Plan is understanding the terrain of human potential.

-Here are three books that opened my mind to greater possibilities.
+Here are a series of books that opened my mind to greater possibilities.

 What Really Matters: Searching for Wisdom in America by Tony Schwartz

-The Life We Are Given: A Long-Term Program for Realizing the Potential of Body, Mind, Heart, and Soul by George Leonard & Michael Murphy
+The Life We Are Given by George Leonard & Michael Murphy